Prabuldas/Data-Analysis/HR_Analysis_Project/Description.md

     - Column Cleanup: Removed unnecessary columns to streamline the dataset and focus on relevant information.
     - Final Data Load: Loaded only the transformed and clean data into Power BI for analysis and visualization.
 ### Analysis and Dashboard Development
+- Measure Creation: Developed various measures such as Actual Working Days, Total Present Days, Work from Home, Present Onsite, Sick Leave Counts and Percentages, among others.
+These measures provided critical metrics for analysis.
+- New Columns Addition: Added new columns to account for half days and full days (e.g., Half Work from Home and Work from Home) using 0.5 for half days and 1 for full days, ensuring accurate representation of work hours.
+- Advanced Filtering: Used advanced filtering techniques to remove days not present in the data and days off, refining the analysis to focus only on relevant working days.
 ### Key Findings
 Let's delve into these findings to extract meaningful conclusions.